theo-armour/pages/13-technology-applied-sciences/computing-ai-artificial-intelligence/ai-image/midjourney-cheat-sheet.md

 ### Upload an image to Discord

 To upload an image, click the Plus sign next to where messages are typed.
 Select Upload a File, select an image, and send the message.

+Press enter to send the image to the channel!!!

 To add this image to a prompt, begin typing /imagine as usual.
 After the prompt box appears, drag the image file into the prompt box to add the image's URL.
 Alternatively, right-click the image, select Copy Link, and then paste the link within the prompt box.

 ## Prompt tips